mliew21396/remote-work/README.md

 ### [Week 3: Introduction to Ruby](week-3/README.md) -->

 ## Important Tip
 Phase 0 is a remote program, which means there will be a bit of reading required.
 Be sure to read the README files thoroughly.
-That's why they are called "README" files.
+That's why they are called "README" files (this is an industry standard).

 Whenever you encounter a typo or confusing instruction, please make a note of it or direct our attention to it.
 The curriculum is always being improved, it's not a static or perfect.
 We want your help to make it better.